gentlemandeep/yayocorp/_articles/installation-instructions.md

 # Exocore Installation Instructions

-You can set up a personal website as a [[public exocortex]] with no code or installations with this 5 minute guide, using entirely free services to host your site on the web.
+You can set up a personal website as a public [[exocortex|exocore]] with no code in this 15 minute guide, using entirely free services to host your site on the web.

-All pages are converted from simple, non-code [[Markdown]] syntax, so you can focus purely on writing.
+All pages are converted from simple, non-code [[Markdown syntax|syntax]], so you can focus purely on writing.
 The end result will look identical to this page.

 ## Background